Cyclokitty/react-boilerplate/readme.md

-#React Timer App
+#React Boilerplate

-This is a timer and countdown app made with Node, React, Foundation, and a whole heap of libraries (see package.json for more details).
+Basic boilerplate with Node, React, Foundation, and a whole heap of libraries (see package.json for more details).

-##Made by Laura Veee from the Udemy course: The Complete React Web App Developer Course
+##Made by Laura Veee